NeuroTechX/ntx_slack_archive/_toronto.md

  >Nice!
 We could reach out to Symbility or Paytm if needed!
 Not sure if they will be available last minute though.

+11/6/2017 8:27 PM

+ **joshuad** :

+ >Cool, perhaps next week, feel free to send over some contact info if you have it, thanks!